-Other than payment of reasonable per diem as may be determined by the Board for every meeting, there are no standard arrangements pursuant to which directors of the Company are compensated, or were compensated, directly or indirectly, for any services provided as a director and for their committee participation or special assignments for 2024 up to the present.
+There are no standard arrangements pursuant to which directors of the Company are compensated, or were compensated directly as a director and for their committee participation for 2024 up to the present.

 (3) Any Other Arrangement

 There are no other arrangements pursuant to which any director of the Company was compensated, or to be compensated, directly or indirectly for 2024 up to the present for any service provided as a director.